-We recognise that customer satisfaction and support are essential for our growth and profitability.
+Wai Kee recognises that customer satisfaction and support are essential for our growth and profitability.
 As we are committed to providing products and services that consistently meet customer requirements, we have adopted several international standards on quality control practices.
-We are certified with ISO9001:2015 - Quality Management Systems for construction materials manufacturing and quarrying processes.
-The certification scopes include: Design, Manufacture, Inspection, and Delivery of Ready-mixed Concrete; Design, Production and Supply of Bituminous Materials and Provision of Road Paving Services; as well as Production and Supply of Aggregates.
-In addition, we have also acquired product certificates of Quality Scheme for the Production and Supply of Concrete (QSPSC) 2014 and Quality Scheme for the Production and Supply of Aggregates for Concrete (QSPS-AC).
-Our cement adheres to the British Standard (BS) EN 197-1, (Type CEM I) while our Pulverized-Fuel Ash adheres to BS3892: Part 1:1997 and the General Specification for Civil Engineering Works.
+One example, a certification on ISO9001:2015 - Quality Management Systems for manufacturing construction materials and quarrying processes, focuses on:

+- Design, production and supply of ready-mixed concrete; - Design, production and supply of bituminous materials; - Provision of road paving services; and - Stone quarry for construction, production and supply of aggregate.

+In addition, we have also acquired product certificates for:

+- Quality Scheme for the Production and Supply of Concrete (QSPSC) 2014; and - Quality Scheme for the Production and Supply of Aggregates for Concrete (QSPS-AC).
-We have also set out quality-related objectives across our operations, which are overseen by quality control personnel, to regularly review the effectiveness of our quality management systems, seek customer feedback (including through annual customer satisfaction surveys of a representative sample of customers) and attend to customer complaints, so that we can respond with timely and appropriate measures for improvement.